sachin098/world/README.md

 -- sort of like structs or hash tables in C, and like Python dictionaries local person = {}
-person.name = 'Colton Ogden'
+person.name = 'sachin vegad'
-person.age = 26
+person.age = 18
-person.height = 69.5
+person.height = 47.5

 -- bracket and dot syntax to access table fields print(person['name'])